Prusa I3 Steel filament holder

 thingiverse

-On a Prusa I3 Steel the filament roll is dragged over a metal strip, see 1st photo right bottom side, and that doesnot roll very well.
-I replaced it with a cylinder with 2 ball bearings.
-The outer diameter of the cylinder is 42mm and this may be to much for some of your filament rolls.
-The FreeCad files are included and can be modified easily.
-What you need is: a rod 8.0 mm diameter 17 cm long (axis), I used an 8x1 mm aluminium pipe which I already owned.
+On a Prusa I3 Steel, the filament roll drags over a metal strip as seen in the first photo on the right bottom side and rolls very poorly.
+Replacing it with a cylinder featuring 2 ball bearings is an improvement.
+The outer diameter of the cylinder is 42mm, possibly too much for some filament rolls.
+FreeCad files are included, easily modifiable.
+To create this modification, you'll need: a rod 8.0 mm in diameter and 17 cm long (axis), I used an 8x1 mm aluminium pipe which was already on hand.
 2 ball bearings 608ZZ (8.0 mm inner diameter, 22.0 mm outer diameter).
 4 printed bearing caps.
 1 printed cylinder.
 2 printed rod-holders (axis-holder).
-Use 2 printed bearing caps to enclose each of the 608ZZ bearings.
-Push the enclosed bearing assembly into the printed cylinder (one on each side) until you feel a firm resistance.
-The enclosed bearing assembly is now entirely in the cylinder + 2 mm more (check left side on the 1st photo).
-The fit is tight, you do not need glue.
-The rod/axis-holders slide over the the metal holder arms of the Prusa, again the fit is tight.
-Slide the 8.0 mm rod through the bearings and put this assembly in the rod-holders.
-Done.
-Print Settings Printer Brand: RepRap Printer: Prusa I3 Steel Rafts: Yes Supports: Yes Infill: 100% Notes: If you are having problems with the printing of the cylinder then consider increasing the shell thickness up to 3.2 mm which will prevent these shaking diagonal movements that are used for the in-fill.
+Use two printed bearing caps to enclose each of the 608ZZ bearings.
+Push the enclosed bearing assembly into the printed cylinder until a firm resistance is felt.
+The enclosed bearing assembly is now entirely in the cylinder plus 2 mm more, as seen on the left side in the first photo.
+The fit is tight; no glue is required.
+The rod/axis-holders slide over the metal holder arms of the Prusa I3 Steel, with a tight fit.
+Slide the 8.0 mm rod through the bearings and insert this assembly into the rod-holders.
+Print Settings Printer Brand: RepRap Printer: Prusa I3 Steel Rafts: Yes Supports: Yes Infill: 100% Notes: If problems arise with printing the cylinder, consider increasing shell thickness up to 3.2 mm, preventing shaking diagonal movements used for infill.

 Download Model from thingiverse